gunnarkrause/AZedgePipeline/README.md

    Next Steps :
    - Current you are using a MS Build Agent, i would recomend to setup an own Build Agent with a fixed OS version
-   - Added Addtitional Setps to your build like deployment manifest and push to your edge device
+   - Add Addtitional Setps to your build like deployment manifest and push to your edge device
    - ...